vii33/TheWriter/README.md

 1. In the Azure portal, go to the created resource, click on `Keys and Endpoint` and note the API Key `KEY 1`.

 ### 2. Virtual Audio Cable Setup (optional)
 The software [Virtual Audio Cable (VAC)](https://www.vb-audio.com/Cable/) provides access to your sound card stream.
-It basically creates a virtual microphone that is fed by the output of your soundcard.
+It basically creates a virtual microphone that is fed by the output of your sound card.
+You don't have to install it if you just want to use the dictation mode.

 1. [Download](https://vb-audio.com/Cable/) the software.
 The basic version is free.
 1. Setup the  software: [YouTube Configuration Manual](https://www.youtube.com/watch?v=ad30G5oBHtg&feature=emb_logo)